nnhjs/nnhjs/README.md

-I am currently working as a Frontend Engineer for [Bot It AI](https://bot-it.ai/).
+I am currently working as a Frontend Engineer for [Bot It AI](https://www.app.got-it.ai/).
 I usually work with javascript and react.
-I try to can be better than yesterday's me.
 Nice to meet you 👋

 ### Check out my social medias: